 As highlighted by voluntary organisation Who Cares?
 Scotland, which works with care experienced people, these vulnerable children and young people as a group experience some of the poorest health, educational and employment outcomes of any group in society.
-They often leave school early and with no formal qualifications, being less likely to enter positive destinations such as further/higher education, training and employment.
+They often leave school early and with no formal qualifications and are less likely to enter positive destinations such as further/higher education, training and employment.

 They are also more likely to experience significant problems on leaving care, such as homelessness, mental health problems, long-term illness, unemployment, or end up in the criminal justice system.

 This support can make a huge difference to the day-to-day and long-term experiences which children and young people have whilst in care, and upon leaving care.
 It can help them feel like their care is being provided in consultation with them and not something that is being done to them.

 We believe that it is vital that care experienced children and young people in Scotland have a statutory right to independent professional advocacy and are committed to delivering this.